 Here in Floyd County, Dean visits with schools, civic clubs, churches and other organizations to secure support for the things that are still needed in Malawi such as drilling a new well which costs $2,000.

 “I don’t just ask for support,” he said.
-“I encourage people to come on these trips with me to see for themselves.
-And many want to use their unique skills and talents to help.
+“I encourage people to come on these trips with me to see for th want to use their unique skills and talents to help.
 At the moment we need people to teach English.”

 Dean said every year puts them closer to where they want to be with the farm and the orphanage.
 Last year they were able to purchase a peanut oil processing machine which means they’re now taking the peanuts they produce, making oil and selling that.